 Are You a Supplier or Architect?

 When you operate like an architect, and less like a product supplier, the people who purchase financial products from you become clients, not just buyers.
-You elevate yourself to the role of a trusted advisor and you bring more value to their lives.
+You elevate yourself to the role of a trusted professional and you bring more value to their lives.
 Together as you draft their retirement blueprint, they realize how important it is for you to see all of their resources.
 They don't want any resources left out of the final blueprint that you're drafting.
-When they begin to understand how their resources work together, how taxes impact them, and how inflation impacts their plan, they're much more willing to share information about all of their assets.
+When they begin to understand how their resources work together, how taxes impact them, and how inflation impacts their strategy, they're much more willing to share information about all of their assets.

-Consider this, is it logical for a client to have multiple advisors working in a vacuum with no coordinated effort between one another?
+Consider this, is it logical for a client to have multiple financial advisors working in a vacuum with no coordinated effort between one another?
 Probably not.
 That would be like hiring three contractors to build a single home on the same lot, with each following their own set of blueprints.
 They each use their own subcontractors and suppliers to build a structure that fits their plan.
 Imagine what might happen if none of them interacted with each other.
-What kind of a hodgepodge house would you end up with?
+What kind of a house would you end up with?
 You’d have a house of unrelated design styles and function.
 It won't look very good, and few would want to own it and live in it.

 Every Dollar Has a Purpose

 When your client fully understands why they own certain financial products, how they work together, and how they interact with all of their other retirement resources they begin to see the larger picture.
-They can understand the blueprint that is the design for their retirement and that every asset is valuable for the plan.
+They can understand the blueprint that is the design for their retirement and that every asset is valuable for the strategy.
 They won't want to hide any resources because they will want to create the best retirement possible.

-You can make the change from product salesperson to comprehensive planner at any point in your career.
+You can make the change from product salesperson to comprehensive financial professional at any point in your career.
 You just have to choose to do so.
 It's up to you to make that decision.
 No one will make it for you.
 If you fail to do so, you will never really understand your clients, and never know whether or not they're withholding assets from you.

 Discover the six strategies to IUL sales success that our top producers employ, and these high-end financial professionals typically earn commissions that reach into the seven-figure seven figure range.
 This book is designed to share their secrets so that you too can reach new sales heights.